cooscoos/stipends/README.md

 To do:
-- fix FRA bug
-- proof read
+- Fix bug with France not appearing on chloropleth hover.